OGSIVEO can help put progressing Desmoid Tumors in their place

 These are not all of the possible side effects of OGSIVEO.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Please click here for full Prescribing Information including Patient Information.
+Please see full Prescribing Information and Patient Information for OGSIVEO.

 Important Safety Information